rschoessler/bullpen/README.md

 # Bullpen Pitch Charting
-Let's create an app that allows you to track every pitch your players throw from bullpens to live BP to live game action
+Let's create an app that allows you to track every pitch your players throw from bullpens to live BP to live game action.
+Track your pitchers workload over time, discover trends that lead to success.

 Some things it should do:
 - Track a pitcher's progress over time